replicatedhq/replicated-docs/docs/reference/custom-resource-config.md

 <table>
   <tr>
     <th>Description</th>
-    <td>A unique identifier for the item.
+    <td>A unique identifier for the config item.
 Item names must be unique both within the group and across all groups.
-The <code>name</code> is not displayed in the admin console.</td>
+The item name is not displayed in the admin console.</td>
   </tr>
   <tr>
     <th>Required?</th>